IDSGPlayground/bearapps/README.md

 Select the 'Graduate' radio button for ALL of these users.

         Is there something wrong with the radio buttons that you must use Graduate?
+        What is the distinction between group & status?
+        Can the group be a basic pull down?
+        We have staff who are not Admins nor RSOs
+        We have faculty who are not Professors

 Next, create a manager.
 Using localhost:8000/register, input another set of user credentials (including the same group), but this time select the